Toroid

 In mathematics, a toroid is a surface of revolution with a hole in the middle.
 The axis of revolution passes through the hole and so does not intersect the surface.
 For example, when a rectangle is rotated around an axis parallel to one of its edges, then a hollow rectangle-section ring is produced.
 If the revolved figure is a circle, then the object is called a torus.

 The term toroid is also used to describe a toroidal polyhedron.
 In this context a toroid need not be circular and may have any number of holes.
 A g-holed toroid can be seen as approximating the surface of a torus having a topological genus, g, of 1 or greater.
-The Euler characteristic χ of a g holed toroid is 2(1-g).
+The Euler characteristic χ of a g holed toroid is 2(1−g).

 The torus is an example of a toroid, which is the surface of a doughnut.
-Doughnuts are an example of a solid torus created by rotating a disk, and should not be confused with toroids.
+Doughnuts are an example of a solid torus created by rotating a disk, and are not toroids.

+Toroidal structures occur in both natural and synthetic materials.